Trauma and the Supernatural in Psychotherapy Working with the Curse Position in Clinical Practice

-7. Redemption and Conditionality: Fairbairn and Relational Trauma
+7 Redemption & Conditionality: Fairbairn and Relational Trauma

-8. The Devil’s Culpa: Shame, Guilt and Evil
+8 The Devil’s Culpa: Shame, Guilt, & Evil

 "Alex Monk’s comparative approach is a much welcome development in psychoanalysis.
-His psychoanalytic perspective on the "evil eye" phenomenon illustrates the importance of locating clinical work within cross-cultural contexts that also attend to multiple social factors such as economics and class.
-Monk’s clinical presentations are especially compelling as he reflects upon the impact his patients have on him." —Marsha Aileen Hewitt, University of Toronto, Freud on Religion and Legacies of the Occult: Psychoanalysis, Religion, and Unconscious Communication.
+His psychoanalytic perspective on the 'evil eye' phenomenon illustrates the importance of locating clinical work within cross-cultural contexts that also attend to multiple social factors such as economics and class.
+Monk’s clinical presentations are especially compelling as he reflects upon the impact his patients have on him." —Marsha Aileen Hewitt, University of Toronto, author of Freud on Religion and Legacies of the Occult: Psychoanalysis, Religion, and Unconscious Communication